Artuyr/blog/README.md

     CREATE USER blog_user WITH ENCRYPTED PASSWORD 'sua_senha';

     GRANT ALL PRIVILEGES ON DATABASE blogdb TO blog_user;

+    GRANT ALL PRIVILEGES ON SCHEMA public TO blog_user;

+    ALTER SCHEMA public OWNER TO blog_user;

 5.Crie um arquivo .env com: